ZakWinnick/pathfinder-pages/README.md

 ## License

-© 2025 Rangeway Energy.
+© 2025 Rangeway.
 All rights reserved.